Fashion History - Early 19th Century Regency and Romantic Styles for Women

 Regency style also includes fashions worn in France during the period when Napoleon Bonaparte was the Emperor.

-In 1804, Napoleon hoped that France would become a fashion leader.
+In 1804, Napoleon hoped that France would, once again, become a fashion leader.
 He halted the import of British textiles, revived French lace making, and forbade women to appear at court in the same dress more than twice.
 Napoleon's wife, the Empress Josephine was a fashion icon, a trend setter of the day.

 The Empire styles at the beginning of the 19th century were made of a soft, light weight fabric gathered just under the breasts.
 It featured a low square neckline, and small, short, puffed sleeves with a low shoulder line.